 Once reviewed the state of the art regarding migration of VMs and the current support provided by hypervisors, it is important to define the feasible migration strategy that could be adopted in a federated cloud infrastructure such as the EGI Federated Cloud.

-Concerning the diversity of hypervisors and the panoply of heterogeneous hardware that is available in such geographically disperse federated infrastructure, offline migration is the safest approach to Virtual Machine migration that can be adopted. ,tRelocating suspended (not powered off) VMs between sites can lead to inaccessible VMs after the expensive procedure of transferring the disks and memory state among geographically distant sites.
-This would be a waste of bandwidth and time for users without the certainty that their VMs would have been successfully migrated from one Cloud deployment to another Cloud deployment
+Warm and live migrations are only feasible to perform when using the same hypervisor technologies.
+Therefore, implementing such an approach in an heterogeneous Cloud infrastructure as the EGI Federated Cloud is not an option.
+Indeed, relocating suspended (not powered off) VMs between sites can lead to inaccessible VMs after the expensive procedure of transferring the disks and memory state among geographically distant sites.
+This would be a waste of bandwidth and time for users without the certainty that their VMs would have been successfully migrated from one Cloud deployment to another Cloud deployment,

-slargeso as .
+Moreover, inter-site live and warm migration is not supported by any Cloud Management Framework.
+In the hypothetical case where all the EGI Federated Cloud providers were using the same hypervisor technology, supporting warm or live migration would require a significant effort in order to modify and adapt the existing CMFs to support it.

+Concerning the diversity of hypervisors and the panoply of heterogeneous hardware that is available in such geographically disperse federated infrastructure, offline migration is the safest approach to Virtual Machine migration that can be adopted.

-VM Migration Cycle
+VM Migration Design

 Once reviewed the current state of the art on migration of Virtual Machines, the capabilities supported by the hypervisors, and the use cases that are foreseen to benefit from this approach, this section proposes a schematic approach for migration of Virtual Machines across sites in EGI Federated Cloud.